rsicher1/Udacity-P2-Swiss-Style-Tournament-Simulator/README.md

 ### **Swiss-Style Tournament Simulator**

-Simulates swiss-style tournaments using a PostgreSQL database to keep track of players and matches.
+Simulates swiss-style tournaments using a PostgreSQL database to keep track of players and matches

 #### Features
 * Supports multiple tournaments